 Study of the variety of tools available to assess human performance.
 A broad range of instrumentation will be utilized.
 Prescriptive models will be studied and applied as a practical means of directing client performance training.
-Prerequisites: PHED1240 and PHED2260 and PHED3120, or ATHT4260 with a "C" or better.
+Prerequisites: PHED1240 and PHED2260 with a "C" or better.
 Goal 4ab